YinqiChen-DHQ/DHMI-pytorch/README.md

 # DHMI-pytorch
-(ESWA2025)_Deep Hashing with Mutual Information: A Comprehensive Strategy for Image-Retrieval.
+(ESWA2025)_Deep Hashing with Mutual Information: A Comprehensive Strategy for Image Retrieval.

 Pytorch Implementation of DHMI.